-- County assets and deferred outflows of resources of \$218.2 million exceeded liabilities and deferred inflows of resources of \$53.5 million, which resulted in total net position of \$164.8 million, the majority of which (72.1%) is the County's net investment in capital assets totaling \$118.9 million.
-(See the Statement of Net Position in the Audited Financial Statements) - Total assets and deferred outflows of resources of the primary government increased approximately \$15.3 million from June 30, 2018 to June 30, 2019.
-Total assets and deferred outflows of resources increased primarily as a result of an increase in taxes receivable and net additions to capital assets, which increased by approximately \$2.1 million and \$10.6 million, respectively, and an increase in deferred outflows of resources related to pensions of approximately \$2.7 million.
-Increases in taxes receivable are due to increases in expected future property tax collections.
-Major capital asset additions include the ongoing construction of the South Highway 89 Pathway in the amount of \$0.9 million, Cattleman's Bridge in the amount of \$1.1 million, the TTS Transfer Station in the amount of \$6.1 million, and Fire Station #1 Upgrades in the amount of \$0.6 million, all of which are classified as construction in process.
-The County has completed the Hoback Bridge project, which totaled \$2.3 million, the Southpark Loop Pathway project, which totaled \$1.4 million, and the Temporary Fire Station project, which totaled \$1.3 million.
-The County also made additional capital improvements and purchases including purchases of land, road and bridge infrastructure improvements, equipment for public safety departments, vehicle fleet additions, and pathway systems.
-Changes in deferred outflows of resources related to pensions are subject to changes in actuarial calculations and projects versus actual results. - Total liabilities and deferred inflows of resources increased \$6.8 million during 2019.
-An increase of \$7.7 million to the County's proportionate share of the net pension liability is the primary cause for the overall increase. - Of the \$46 million in net position that is not invested in capital assets, \$18.2 million was unrestricted and \$27.7 million was restricted for future capital projects, infrastructure expenditures, public safety services and community development services.
+- County assets and deferred outflows of resources of \$223.7 million exceeded liabilities and deferred inflows of resources of \$46.6 million, which resulted in total net position of \$177.1 million, the majority of which (70%) is the County's net investment in capital assets totaling \$123.8 million.
+(See the Statement of Net Position in the Audited Financial Statements) - Total assets and deferred outflows of resources of the primary government increased approximately \$5.4 million from June 30, 2019 to June 30, 2020.
+Total assets and deferred outflows of resources increased primarily as a result of an increase in cash and cash equivalents of approximately \$4 million and an increase in net additions to capital assets, which increased by approximately \$8.6 million, offset by a decrease in due from other governments of approximately \$1.8 million and a decrease in deferred outflows of resources related to pensions of approximately \$5.2 million.
+Major capital asset additions include the ongoing construction of the Cattleman's Bridge in the amount of \$1.1 million and Fire Station #1 Upgrades in the amount of \$3.3 million, all of which are classified as construction in process.
+The County also made additional capital improvements and purchases including purchases of land of approximately \$3.8 million in addition to road and bridge infrastructure improvements, equipment for public safety departments, vehicle fleet additions, and pathway systems.
+Changes in deferred outflows of resources related to pensions are subject to changes in actuarial calculations and projects versus actual results. - Total liabilities and deferred inflows of resources decreased \$6.9 million during 2020.
+A decrease of \$8.4 million to the County's proportionate share of the net pension liability and a decrease of \$3.2 million to the county's estimated landfill closure costs offset by an increase in deferred inflows of resources related to pensions of approximately \$4.8 million are the primary causes for the overall decrease. - Of the \$53.3 million in net position that is not invested in capital assets, \$24.4 million was unrestricted and \$28.9 million was restricted for future capital projects, infrastructure expenditures, public safety services and community development services.
 The current year increase in restricted and unrestricted net position is primarily associated with the excess of revenues over expenses.
 (See the Statement of Activities and the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds in the Audited Financial Statements)